jefersonvinicius/refactoring_book/chapter-12/replace-type-code-with-subclass/Readme.md

-Always you can deal with differents type of a entity, prefers subclass than simple type codes
+Always you going to deal with differents types of a entity, prefer subclass than simple type codes